Mikescher/better-docker-ps/README.md

-  --timezone                         Specify the timezone for date outputs --color <true|false>               Enable/Disable terminal color output --no-color                         Disable terminal color output --socket <filepath>                Specify the docker socket location (Default: /var/run/docker.sock) --timeformat <go-time-fmt>         Specify the datetime output format (golang syntax) --no-header                        Do not print the table header --simple-header                    Do not print the lines under the header
+  --timezone                         Specify the timezone for date outputs --color <true|false>               Enable/Disable terminal color output --no-color                         Disable terminal color output --socket <filepath>                Specify the docker socket location (Default: `auto` - which calls the docker cli to determine the socket)
+  --timeformat <go-time-fmt>         Specify the datetime output format (golang syntax) --no-header                        Do not print the table header --simple-header                    Do not print the lines under the header